rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-We expect that the `cache` to throw an exception since the repositories of the user with `UserId(1L)` are not cached, and the `repository` to complete successfully the execution.
-As we said, the `StructuredTaskScope.ShutdownOnSuccess` scope waits for the first task that completes successfully.
-The output of the execution is in fact the following:
+We expect the `cache` to throw an exception since the repositories of the user with `UserId(1L)` are not cached and the `repository` to complete the execution successfully.
+As we said, the `StructuredTaskScope.ShutdownOnSuccess` scope waits for the first complete task.
+The output of the execution is, in fact, the following:

 ```
 09:43:21.679 [virtual-22] INFO GitHubApp -- Finding repositories for user with id 'UserId[value=1]'